 Endurance: Best Coverage

-Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are all handled by Endurance.
-We gave the provider a 4.6-star rating and named it best coverage overall.
+Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are all handled by Endurance itself.
+We gave the provider a 4.6-star rating and named it the Best Coverage option.

-With Endurance, you have six plans to choose from and the best benefits package on the market.
+With Endurance, you have six plans to choose from and an exceptional benefits package.
 Five extended warranty plans offer varying levels of mechanical breakdown coverage, while a sixth plan combines warranty coverage with regularly scheduled maintenance.
-Endurance benefits include roadside assistance, rental car reimbursement, tire repairs and replacements, key fob replacements, and more.
+Endurance benefits include roadside assistance, rental car reimbursement, tire repairs and replacements, and key fob replacements.

 CARCHEX: Best For Used Cars